 This blog series aims to dive into behavioral science findings so marketing and content creators can create nuanced marketing materials, based on evidence-based consumer psychology.

-“The students might be willing to pay twice as much money to buy the exact same Lego car if they just finished building that Lego car than if the Lego car was given to them prebuilt,” Mochon said in a Hidden Brain podcast.
+“The students might be willing to pay twice as much money to buy the exact same Lego car if they just finished building that Lego car than if the Lego car was given to them prebuilt,” Mochon said in a Hidden Brain podcast episode.
 “People use self-made products as a way to signal competence to both themselves and to others.”

 Crazy, right?
 From a rational economics standpoint, the logic of that purchase is a bit wobbly, a bit Stockholm Syndrome-ish.
 Yet many businesses also offload the costs of assembling onto their consumers too.